Justin Morgan (Home and Away): Reception

 Justin's romantic relationships have attracted commentary from critics.
 A writer for TV Week noted, "They're on.
 They're off.
 It's hard to keep up with Justin and Phoebe's relationship."
 Ali Cromarty of the same publication observed "ever since they first locked eyes, the chemistry between Justin and Phoebe has been palpable."
 Of Phoebe's temporary departure, a New Idea columnist commented "It may be just for a week, but things have a tendency of falling apart for these two lovebirds faster than you can say 'flamin' galah'!"

 Johnathon Hughes of the Radio Times thought "the chemistry is evident" between Justin and Scarlett, and added "surely it can't be long before they end up in bed for real?"
 When the couple went on their first date, Inside Soap's Sarah Ellis said "it's about time!
 The pair have been dancing around their feelings for each other for weeks, leaving us shouting at our screens in frustration."
 A writer for TVNZ listed seven reasons why the characters should be together, stating "They could be Home and Away's new golden couple, if they'd both just get over themselves and admit it."
 The reasons included their attraction to one another, their shared interests, and their initial dislike of each other, which the writer said was a "classic giveaway".
 They added that Justin and Scarlett would "make a beautiful couple."

+In November 2021, three critics for The West Australian placed Justin at number 31 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away from the past 30 years.
+Of the character, they wrote: "Ex-Packed to the Rafters star James Stewart is one of Summer Bay's most popular residents.
+Fiercely protective of his brood, Justin's a trouble magnet and has been embroiled in some fairly spectacular scrapes, stoushes and scandals over the years."